 Portions of this system are exempt under 5 U.S.C.
-552a(k)(1) and (k)(2) as reflected in the final rule published in the Federal Register on June 25, 2004 (69 FR 35536).
+552a(k)(1), (k)(2) and (k)(6) as reflected in the final rule published on June 25, 2004, 69 FR 35536.

-Consistent with the Privacy Act, information stored in the CMTR system may be shared with other DHS components, as well as appropriate federal, state, local, tribal, foreign, or international government agencies.
-This sharing will only take place after DHS determines that the receiving component or agency has a need to know the information to carry out national security, law enforcement, immigration, intelligence, or other functions consistent with the routine uses set forth in this system of records notice.
+Consistent with the Privacy Act, information shared in the Federal Flight Deck Officer Records System may be shared with other DHS components, as well as appropriate federal, state, local, tribal, foreign, or international government agencies.
+This sharing will only take place after DHS determines that the receiving component or agency has a need-to-know the information to carry out national security, law enforcement, immigration, intelligence, or other functions consistent with the routine uses set forth in this system of records notice.